Caian/ex3/README.md

 This library provides a custom base class for exceptions that inherits `boost::exception` and `std::exception` as well as providing a constructor with a custom message tied to the `what()` virtual method from `std::exception`.

+### Requirements

+This library requires linking with `-ldl` because of boost stacktrace and, in order to enable stack tracing with function names, it requires compiling with the `-rdynamic` flag, but be advised that `-rdynamic` may affect performance.

 ### Namespace

 The `exception_base` class and the `traced` typedef used for stacktracing are contained in the `ex3` namespace.